blagoySimandov/blagoySimandov/README.md

 **Currently:** Building things at Abraxa and pretending to study at UCC.

-**Previously:** Taught kids to code, built a [real estate aggregator](https://github.com/blagoySimandov/homehive-be), built a chat app, developed an attorney "marketplace", and launched an [AI meal planner](https://github.com/blagoySimandov/prepcart-fe)...
+**Previously:** Taught kids to code, built a [real estate aggregator](https://github.com/blagoySimandov/homehive-be), built a chat app, developed an attorney "marketplace", and launched an [AI meal planner](https://github.com/blagoySimandov/prepcart-fe) and recently an [nyt connections style game in bulgarian](https://connectionsbg.com/) ...

 So I've been busy :D